Andrea Stašková

-Andrea Stašková (born 12 May 2000) is a Czech professional footballer who plays as a striker for Spanish Liga F club Atlético Madrid and the Czech Republic women's national team.
+Andrea Stašková (born 12 May 2000) is a Czech professional footballer who plays as a striker for Turkish club Fenerbahçe and the Czech Republic women's national team.

-Career
+Club career

 Stašková was voted talent of the year at the 2017 and 2018 Czech Footballer of the Year.

 She was top scorer and was voted as a best player of the international indoor football tournament Turbine Hallencup 2018.

 In the 2018–19 season, Stašková was top scorer of the Czech Women's First League with 32 goals.

 Stašková was named 2021 and 2022 Czech Footballer of the Year (women).
-On 28 June 2022, she joined Atlético Madrid.